NilPointer-Software/bdfd-wiki/src/bdscript/suppressErrors.md

 # $suppressErrors
-Prevents the default function error messages from being send whenever an error occurs.
+Prevents the default function error message from being sent whenever an error occurs.

 ## Usages
 There are two usages of this function: